SchoolOfCode/week-7-hackathon-cookiemonsters/README.md

 We had pair programmed most of the day and for the final stretch we worked on different aspects of the project.
 CSS overall, CSS flashcards..and this README to help with the presentation!

 ### GitHub Pages
-I thought it would be as easy as usual to display our work on github pages but it actually took the better part of our morning session.
+We thought it would be as easy as usual to display our work on github pages but it actually took the better part of our morning session.
-First things first I installed gh-pages package:
+First things first we installed gh-pages package:

 ```bash
 $ npm install gh-pages --save-dev